ergoplatform/ergo-appkit/docs/things-to-do-blog-post.md

 $ DYLD_LIBRARY_PATH=$GRAAL_HOME/jre/lib ./call_freezecoin 1000000000
 ```

-## 5. Debug your polyglot Ergo Application
+## 5. Debugging Your Polyglot Ergo Application

 You can debug JS, Python and Ruby in IntelliJ, but if for some reason this
-doesn't work for you, with GraalVM there is another option.
+doesn't work for you or fit with your preferred editor, GraalVM offers another option.

-All the GraalVM languages (except for Java) are implemented using the common
+All of the GraalVM languages (except for Java) are implemented using the common
 [Truffle framework](https://github.com/oracle/graal/tree/master/truffle).
-This allows to implement functionality like debuggers once and have it available
+Truffle allows for tooling like debuggers to be implemented once and be available
-to all languages.
+for all supported languages.

-We can run the program with the flag `--inspect`.
-This will give us a link to
+As such we can run our program with the flag `--inspect` which will give us a link to
 open in Chrome and will pause the program in the debugger.

 ```